amieres/FSharpStation/README.md

 - Goto chrome://settings/
 - Click on Advanced
 - Select option "Ask where to save each file before downloading"

+# That Message:
+"You are using an unsupported command-line flag: --enable-blink-features=ResizeObserver.
+Stability and security will suffer."

+F# Station uses ResizeObserver, still an experimental feature.

+To eliminate the message goto chrome://flags and enable: Experimental Web Platform features

 # WIP
 This is a work in progress.
 But it is already fully usable and fun to use.